1. WHAT IS THE GUIDE ABOUT?

 I'm not saying this to dissuade you from getting into the game, but for you to understand that if you just started playing Destiny, it is not a game with tens of thousands of players everywhere, far from it.
 At my first tournament, in March 2017, there were 4 players!
 3 of the 4 players had come along on my accord, and I was expecting to meet a minimum of 20+ players.
 If we hadn't shown up there would have been 1 player at the event!

-In Copenhagen (Denmark), a Nordic capital of approx. 1.000.000 people, we are now a regular play group of 25+ players, which is considered big in the European Destiny scene, and while the play group has had its ups and downs, we are certain that it'll continue to grow.
-We also hear of other play groups around the world, i.e. Orlando (Florida) and Portland (Oregon), that have regular gaming nights with loads of people, while there are stories of other local communities that are totally "dead".
+In Copenhagen (Denmark), a Nordic capital of approx. 1.000.000 people, we are now a regular play group of 20+ players, which is considered big in the European Destiny scene, and the play group has definitely gone through its ups and downs.
+Now, it looks like it's stagnating and it's been a while since we've seen new players join.
+Many are the stories of local communities that are totally "dead" ... doesn't mean the game is dead though.

 There's no doubt though that you'll need to put some work into establishing a good local scene.
 This "Community Building 101 article" by Italian community builder extraordinaire Filippo Bosi is a good place to start!
 He also did an excellent article on how to start doing demo-games in your local store!

 NB.
-Last data to come out of the Regionals tournament season (December 2018 - March 2019) does indicate a slight growth in the tournament attendees!
-Whether or not that means that more people are playing Destiny generally is still unknown.
+The data to come out of the current Prime Championship tournament season (October 2019 - present) does indicate a slight decrease in the tournament attendees!
+Whether or not that means that fewer people are playing Destiny generally is still unknown.

 3. WHAT KIND OF SCUM ARE PLAYING?